Skip to main content

 Build in Two-Week Sprints

 Set a hard deadline of 6-8 weeks for your MVP.
-Anything longer and you are probably over-building.
+Anything longer and you're probably over-building.
 Break the work into two-week sprints with clear deliverables.
 At the end of each sprint, show the product to potential customers and gather feedback.
+Their reactions will surprise you — I suspect they always do.

 Sprint 1-2: Core functionality (the one thing your product does better than alternatives) Sprint 3: Authentication, basic billing integration, onboarding flow Sprint 4: Polish, bug fixes, landing page, launch preparation